 The NEC Symposium will take place on the University of Michigan campus in Ann Arbor, June 2 – 5, 2019.
 The theme of the conference is “Breaking down the barriers of NEC prevention and treatment.”
 The 2019 meeting follows an immensely successful NEC Society conference held in April 2017 through a partnership with the University of California at Davis and support from the Patient-Centered Outcomes Research Institute.
 The 2017 NEC Symposium’s highlight reel showcases the meeting’s momentum and commitment to innovative solutions.
 The 2017 NEC Symposium’s executive summary provides a concise overview of every session and key points that were presented at the first NEC meeting in North America.

-“The NEC Society is a transdisciplinary organization, and Dr. Soll’s extensive experience in initiatives and partnerships between families and clinicians, make him the ideal keynote speaker for the 2019 NEC Symposium”, shares Jennifer Canvasser, founder and director of the NEC Society.
-The families, clinicians, and investigators who come together for the 2019 meeting aim to propel patient-family centered research efforts.
+“The NEC Society is a transdisciplinary organization, and Dr. Soll’s extensive experience in initiatives and partnerships between families and clinicians, make him the ideal keynote speaker for the NEC Symposium”, shares Jennifer Canvasser, founder and director of the NEC Society.
+The Symposium will bring together diverse stakeholders in the NEC community who are committed to propelling patient-centered research.

-Dr. Soll shares, “I look forward to keynoting the 2019 meeting and supporting the NEC Society’s mission to unite diverse stakeholders in the effort to better serve the needs of fragile infants and their families.
-I can attest to the significant burdens of NEC in the U.S. and globally, and I am eager to participate in the endeavors to improve the understanding, prevention and treatment of this devastating disease.”
+Dr. Soll shares, “I look forward to keynoting the Symposium and supporting the NEC Society’s mission.
+I can attest to the significant burdens of NEC in the U.S. and globally, and I am eager to participate in the endeavors to improve the understanding, prevention, and treatment of this devastating disease.”